 If a business is flexible and agile, it will be able to react rapidly to changing market conditions or customer requirements.
-A modern food business will have eliminated time consuming and error prone paper-based procedures, have well-practiced “what if” scenarios in the event of a supply chain failure or emergency product withdrawal, and have back-up contingency plans in place to maintain a near 100 percent order fulfilment record.
+A modern food business will have eliminated time-consuming and error-prone paper-based procedures, have well practiced “what if” scenarios in the event of a supply chain failure or emergency product withdrawal, and have back up contingency plans in place to maintain a near 100 percent order fulfillment record.

 Everyone involved in the provision of a supply chain needs to be aware of all of the regulatory and self-administered food safety policies and requirements, their importance, and the consequences of failure to comply.
 Regular staff training and performance assessment is critical to providing a safe and efficient food supply chain and a high level of customer satisfaction.